humanmade/wp-stripe/readme.txt

 * View latest Donations/Payments in a Widget (donors can opt-in/opt-out).
 * View latest Donations/Payments in a WP-Admin (makes use of custom post types to store transactions without sensitive data, see FAQ for more information).

+= Using SSL (Important) =

+In order to process transactions in a secure manner, you need to [purchase an SSL Certificate](http://www.noeltock.com/sslcertificates/).
+This way consumers can purchase/donate with confidence.
+There are multiple plugins for then enforcing that SSL be used on your page, [here's one](http://wordpress.org/extend/plugins/wordpress-https/).

 = Stripe Limitations =

 Stripe is currently only available to users accepting payments in the US (i.e. in order to receive money, you must reside in the US), however the payee or cardholder can be anywhere in the world.